 The Group has developed long-standing and good relationships with its customers and suppliers.
 The Group serves the customers and suppliers as business partners.
 The Group endeavours to provide quality service to its customers and works closely with the suppliers to ensure their awareness on quality requirements of the materials and quality control effectiveness.

 SHARE CAPITAL

-Details of share capital of the Company during the year are set out in note 26 to the consolidated financial statements.
-There were no movements during the year.
+Details of movements in the share capital of the Company during the year are set out in note 26 to the consolidated financial statements.

 DISTRIBUTABLE RESERVES